-This page features a complete list of contributors ever since DanceTabs opened for business in 2012.
-Some on the list only contributed one or two articles, some are no longer contributing at all and/or have not contributed in the last half-year.
-We thank all contributors profusely for their support of DanceTabs.
+Here is a complete list of contributors ever since DanceTabs opened for business in 2012.
+Some on the list only contributed one or two articles, some tens or hundreds of pages.
+We dearly thank all contributors profusely for their support of DanceTabs over the years.

 Aimée Ts'ao, a San Francisco dance writer, has appeared in Dance Magazine, was dance critic for the Bay Area Reporter and was the senior ballet editor for the Dance Insider Online.
 She lets her previous incarnation as a professional dancer (ballet and modern) imbue her perspective and hopes you like the resulting flavour.